 Personal, Social and Health Education

-The PSHE curriculum is further bolstered by our school values: hope, courage, justice, forgiveness and friendship.
-These values are intrinsically linked to the subjects we teach, the books we read, our assembly themes, our House System and our in-school awards.
+The PSHE curriculum is further bolstered by our school values which are intrinsically linked to the subjects we teach, the books we read, our assembly themes, our House System and our in-school awards.
 All of these elements enable our pupils to develop the knowledge, understanding, skills and attitudes to live confident, healthy, independent lives now and in the future.
 It is embedded within the wider learning offered by the school to ensure that children experience positive relationships with adults and with each other and feel valued, and that those who are most vulnerable are identified and supported.